sqlitecloud/docs/src/pages/docs/commands/list-connections.md

 ## Description

-The LIST CONNECTIONS command returns information about the client connections server, The NODE parameter is used to specify in which node to execute that command.
+The LIST CONNECTIONS command returns information about the client connections server.
+The NODE argument forces the execution of the command to a specific node of the cluster.

 ## Return